7TH EDITION

 Encouraging numbers

-of companies have a gender strategy
+of manufacturers and traders have a substantive gender strategy

 Supply chain